phillipian/upload-automation/README.md

 ### Usage
 - Article text will appear as it does in the Google Doc
 - Things have to be standardized, like folder names on the path to image dirs
+- Can we put pulled photos on the budget too
 - Fill out the budget
   - Use these fields: 'Headline'
   - New fields: 'Link' (explicit link to Google doc), 'Upload?' ('yes'/'no'; whether article is ready for upload), 'Featured?' (whether article is featured), and 'ImageDir' (image directory within the digital folder)